Presenters

 Panelist Search Board Request Form

-University Institution/Affiliation: University of Michigan, Ann Arbor
+University Institution/Affiliation: University of Massachusetts Amherst

 Contact: rovelsqr@umich.edu

-University Institution/Affiliation: Middle Tennessee State University
+University Institution/Affiliation: University of Illinois Urbana-Champaign

 Contact: mpr3c@mtmail.mtsu.edu

-University Institution/Affiliation: University of Pennsylvania
+University Institution/Affiliation: University of Illinois Urbana-Champaign

 Contact: tbatool@sas.upenn.edu